International Healthcare As A Nomad

 Quality of Care Abroad

-Research the country you are headed to next.
+Research.
 It’s the key to setting realistic expectations and planning out routine appointments.
 There will be a few countries, or remote areas, you’ll want to be self-sufficient and avoid medical services.
 But there will be some countries you will want to get everything taken care of and then some!

 Medical For Extreme Remote Travel

-For some of the extremely remote islands we’ve been to, the services and facilities have been bare bones.
+For the extremely remote islands we’ve been to, the services and facilities have been bare bones.
 On some islands, there is nothing…because there are no people.
 In these cases, we have our satellite communications and make sure to come fully prepared to take care of ourselves.

-We have insurance that includes emergency evacuation and repatriation.
+We have insurance that includes telemedicine, emergency evacuation and repatriation.
 We have taken first-aid classes and have had some additional training on severe wounds.

 We have an extensive medical kit specially designed for sailors who might not have access to a hospital or trained medical personnel.
 These kits can be purchased online or at boat shows.
 They are great for most situations and you can always add extras to suit your needs.